djcooke/compendium/_potd_151_enemies/soulflayer.md

   - Caster - kiting doesn't help to mitigate damage
   - 'Can be slowed if transfigured via Pomander of Witching'
 job_specifics:
+  GNB:
+    difficulty: Medium
+    notes:
+      - 'Stun the first Mind Blast and then mitigate the Drain Touch that comes slightly after to reduce the HP drain.
+Brutal Shell shield is especially effective'
   MCH:
     difficulty: Hard
     notes: